Langley, Washington: Events

-Mystery Weekend is a yearly mystery game event occurring the last weekend in February.
-A fake newspaper story is run in the South Whidbey Record or a fake newspaper can be purchased from the Visitor & Information Center, detailing the persons involved and instructing players to seek out characters played by local residents.
+Mystery Weekend is a yearly mystery game event occurring during the last weekend in February.
+A fake newspaper story is run in the South Whidbey Record or in a fake newspaper that can be purchased from the Visitor & Information Center, detailing the persons involved and instructing players to seek out characters played by local residents.

 The Welcome the Whales Festival and parade is held at the beginning of April each year.

 The Djangofest NW Music Festival is held in September each year.
-This five-day festival celebrates the gypsy jazz style of Django Reinhardt, and features workshops, concerts, and impromptu jam sessions around town.
+This five-day festival celebrates the Romani jazz style of Django Reinhardt, and features workshops, concerts, and impromptu jam sessions around town.

 The Whidbey Island Area Fair is held in July at the Island County Fairgrounds in Langley.
-The original Island County Fair Association was formed in 1912, predating the incorporation of Langley itself.
+The original Island County Fair Association was formed in 1912, predating the incorporation of Langley.

+Choochokam was an event that ran for annually in the town for 41 years, before funding ceased.
+Local groups are discussing how to bring this festival back.